The Mahabharata, Book 06

 Answered Matsya's noble monarch with a glad and grateful

-Words like these befit thy virtue, nobly bast thou done thy
+Words like these befit thy virtue, nobly bast thou done thy part,

 Be it as thou sayest, Arjun, unto Pandu's race allied,